extragoodlabs/security-workshop/README.md

 |:--:|:--:|
 |**#fintechdevcon2023**|**Secure software demystified**|

-## 🔒 Secure software demistifyed: data security practices
+## 🔒 Secure software demystified: data security practices

-This is the code repository for a workshop given at [fintech_devcon 2023](https://fintechdevcon.io/full-agenda/) titled **"Secure software demistifyed: data security practices"**
+This is the code repository for a workshop given at [fintech_devcon 2023](https://fintechdevcon.io/full-agenda/) titled **"Secure software demystified: data security practices"**

 During the workshop, a microservice application will be refactored to improve security, organized around the [OWASP Top10](https://owasp.org/Top10/) categories for web application security risks.
 We will improve authentication and authorization, encryption in transit, encryption at rest, and monitor for security-related events.